 Wilderness Working Group

-Chaired by Erika Stanciu (Wild Europe Executive Committee) the Group meets two or three times a year.
-Its work includes assessing practical definitions, mapping, support for new initiatives such as the Wilderness Register, and fund raising proposals for a Pan-European communications strategy.
+It is chaired by Erika Stanciu (Wild Europe’s Chair), and its work includes assessing practical definitions, mapping, support for new initiatives such as the Wilderness Register, and fund raising proposals for a Pan-European communications strategy.

-The WWG is currently comprised of participants from 15 countries: Austria, Canada, Czech Republic, England, France, Finland, France, Hungary, Netherlands, Romania, Scotland, Slovakia, Sweden, Ukraine and the USA.
+The WWG has been comprised of participants from 15 countries: Austria, Canada, Czech Republic, England, France, Finland, France, Hungary, Netherlands, Romania, Scotland, Slovakia, Sweden, Ukraine and the USA.
 Its membership includes NGO representatives, national park directors and scientists.

 Technical sub-groups have been created, to help formulate a definition for wilderness and wild areas.
 And, most recently, to review and propose improved approaches for mapping and monitoring – in parallel with development of the Wilderness Register.